 Alternatively, Unum could determine an individual is entitled to disability retirement benefits.
 In order to qualify for PERA disability retirement, an employee must demonstrate total and permanent inability to engage in any employment in which he or she would earn at least 75% of his or her pre-disability earnings.
 If Unum Life Insurance Company of America agrees that this requirement has been met, the employee is entitled to receive disability retirement benefits for life or until the employee is no longer disabled.
 The disability retirement benefit is paid by PERA, through its own funds and the member’s contribution account.

 The amount of the PERA disability retirement benefit is determined by performing a complicated set of calculations, which are based on the employee’s earned and purchased service credit with the PERA employer and the “highest average salary” earned by the employee.

 Depending upon the employer, some PERA members are offered additional or supplemental long-term disability (LTD) coverage or supplemental short-term disability (STD) coverage under a separate disability insurance policy.
 This additional policy is meant to supplement the PERA disability retirement program and compensate the employee up to 60% of the employee’s pre-disability income.

 The disability insurance lawyers at McDermott Law have extensive experience pursuing PERA disability claims (both for STD and disability retirement) through all stages of the appeal process and into litigation.
 If either Standard or Unum has denied your claim for PERA disability retirement or short-term disability benefits, please contact our office online or call 303-964-1800 for an assessment of your case.
-We offer free initial consultations.
+We offer free Review of Denied Claims.